AAlexeykuz/salut_assembler/README.md

 POP PC|IM|IA|PS|Reg
 ```

+When PS is popped into it includes SL flag as a fifth bit.

 POP PC does the same thing as RET.

 Actions: Destination = Memory[SP], SP = SP + 1